-Settled on the West slope of Heart Mountain, this large timber and stone structure was designed to maximize views of the land below, whilst cozying up into the natural elements surrounding it in order to blend in, rather than stand out.
+Settled on the west slope of Heart Mountain, this large timber and stone structure was designed to maximize views of the land below, while cozying up into the natural elements surrounding it in order to blend in, rather than stand out.

-As for the art and sculpture that fill the space, the designers were careful to leave moments of pause, “This house is a reflection of their collection, and they’ll continue to acquire more pieces from the artists who live and work in this part of the world.” says Young.
-Here, the owners could explore and feel what pieces they would like to add to their own gallery, and make their home feel even more tailored to their unique interests, personalities and passions.
+As for the art and sculpture that fill the space, the designers were careful to leave moments of pause.
+“This house is a reflection of their collection, and they’ll continue to acquire more pieces from the artists who live and work in this part of the world.” says Young.
+Here, the owners will explore and, over time, choose additional pieces to add to their own gallery, ultimately making their home feel even more tailored to their unique interests, personalities and passions.

 Heart Mountain Residence has had the pleasure of being featured in the magazine Western Art & Architecture.